openbmc/docs/host-management.md

  * `Present`: Indicates whether this item is present in the system (True/False).
  * `Functional`: Indicates whether this item is functioning in the system (True/False).

+`/xyz/openbmc_project/inventory/system` is the "system" inventory item.
+It contains properties about the system such as the system's model and serial number.

 The usual `list` and `enumerate` REST queries allow the system inventory structure to be accessed.
 For example, to enumerate all inventory items and their properties: